nikasimovich/arts22/_projects/personal-data.md

 As a class, we'll explore biases in data visualizations, algorithms and technology.
 We’ll explore different ways of image-making and evaluate how our graphics can meaningfully tell a narrative.
 We’ll explore the data collection process by collecting our own data and thinking through how to best organize it.
 We’ll then use that data to develop a form that can be viewed in multiple formats and consider how the visualization tells different stories through interaction.

+In class, we&rsquo;ll look at ways to use JavaScript to sort and highlight your data.
+Your project can take any web-based form, however, and is not required to use JavaScript.
+The most important aspects of the project are that your data tell a complete story, and the visual design and interactions are considered and supportive.

 ### Due date
 12/08